-Soak up Malaysia’s glorious past and relive the good ol’ days by going for heritage trails in all the different states such as the The Ipoh Heritage Walk that will take you through the yesteryears of a former mining city.
-The oldest city in Malaysia filled with culinary delights and centuries old buildings, Melaka is a great place to explore on foot.
+Soak up Malaysia’s glorious past and relive the good ol’ days by going for heritage trails in all the different states such as The Ipoh Heritage Walk that will take you through the yesteryears of a former mining city.
+The oldest city in Malaysia filled with culinary delights and centuries-old buildings, Melaka is a great place to explore on foot.

 In Kuala Lumpur, there are many trails to choose from, covering areas like Merdeka Square, Chinatown, Jalan Tuanku Abdul Rahman and Brickfields.
 Guide trails throughout Malaysia can be obtained online or through the Malaysian Tourist Information Centre (MaTiC).

 Did you know that Malaysian seniors can go to museums for free?
 Some great museums to check out are Muzium Negara, National Science Museum, and Pinang Peranakan Mansion.

 Besides being a mood-booster, exposure to green spaces has been proven to lower our risk of diabetes, cardiovascular disease, and high blood pressure.
 Get closer to nature in the abundance of Malaysia’s lush tropical rainforests with these activities.